LoyolaChicagoBooks/introcs-csharp/rst/strings2.rst

 .. index::
    double string; @

-Literal strings simply delimited by quotes must start and end on the same line.
+Literal strings that are simply delimited by quotes ``"`` must start and end on the same line.
 There is also a notation for *\ @-quoting*, with an at-sign ``@`` before the first quote.
 In an @-quoted string, all characters are treated literally, including all backslashes.
 Also the string may go on for several lines, and all newlines